-- Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth to the Extension Office by Monday, July 8th. - New this year Weigh-in will be from 6-8 pm on Tuesday, July 23rd.
-The beef show will be on Wednesday, July 24 at 6:00 pm. - Steers may be mouthed.
+- Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth to the Extension Office by Monday, July 7th. - 2.
+Weigh-in will be from 6-8 pm on Tuesday, July 22nd.
+The beef show will be on Wednesday, July 23 at 6:00 pm. - Steers may be mouthed.
 Permanent incisor teeth cannot have erupted and all baby teeth must be present in order to show